Benemrxr/toolkits-architectures/reports/Report_5.md

 > - How to encode our data?

 In order to send a test sample to our application, we decided to encode our data with JSON.
-We choose JSON, because this was the only encoding that we have already heard of.
+We choose JSON, because this was the only encoding method that we have already heard of.
 To encode and decode our data, we import the python module 'json'.
 We decode the data we get from the POST request and convert it to a numpy array with the command:

 ```
 np.array(json.loads(request.data))